 I am the founder, president, social media manager, animal caregiver, stall mucker and so much.
-I wear so many hats in addition to working for the company I have worked for over 23 years, AssuredPartners.
+I wear so many hats.
+In the beginning of 2022, I left the company, AssuredPartners, who I worked for almost 25 years and I now focus all my time helping the animals, literally from from the moment I wake up to the moment I go to sleep.
 Holding so many jobs makes for very long days but saving these precious lives drives me everyday.
 You look into their eyes and the love you receive is enormous..
 Each animal on this farm is my child and I know they look to me as their mom.
 I would do anything for them.
 They all eat breakfast before I do.
 They all eat dinner before I eat dinner.
 But that is how it is supposed to be.
 All animals deserve love, safety, plenty of food, and lots of friends and so I am determined to give as many animals that chance as I can.

 I never imagined Little Buckets would have become a nonprofit so soon and I certainly never expected for us to have so many followers on social media so soon.
 The amount of love my gang and I receive everyday is mind boggling and I can't thank you enough.
 Having so many people believe in me and what our mission is so special.
 It absolutely means the world to me.